sitepack/sitepack/README.md

 ## Project status
-Sitepack is currently in the beta stage.
+Sitepack is currently in the early stage.
 However this project let you fully control everything, so just hack into it!

 ## License